 Provincial and federal government agencies and departments have given us essential support.
 The provincial Department of Education, and The Rooms Provincial Archives, Art Gallery, and Museum have been extremely helpful.
 The website has also received backing from the Canada/Newfoundland COOPERATION Agreement on Human Resource Development and the Parks Canada Division of the Department of Canadian Heritage.
 Innovation, Science and Economic Development Canada has awarded us grant money and so has the Social Sciences Humanities Research Council of Canada.

 General questions on Newfoundland and Labrador may be directed to numerous organizations.
 A list of some of these institutions are found on our Comments and Questions page.

-Please fill out the form below if you wish to leave a comment or ask a question about the Newfoundland and Labrador Heritage Website please contact us by email at firstname.lastname@example.org.
+If you wish to leave a comment or ask a question about the Newfoundland and Labrador Heritage Website please contact us by email at firstname.lastname@example.org.